cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 - improved module developer DevX, as commented on by several particpants on [Architecture Review Call, Dec 3](https://hackmd.io/E0wxxOvRQ5qVmTf6N_k84Q)
 - lays the groundwork for what can be a greatly simplified `app.go`
+- router can be setup to enforce atomic transactions for moule-to-module calls

 ### Negative